-- a) Prime Agricultural Areas are identified on Schedule K, The Agricultural System- Rural Area, of this Plan.
-The purpose of Schedule O is to assist in interpreting the policies of this Plan. - b) The Prime Agricultural Areas shown on Schedule K, The Agricultural System Rural Area, of this Plan, include lands in the Agricultural Area and Natural Heritage System designations.
-Together these lands support and advance the goal to maintain a permanently secure, economically viable agricultural industry and to preserve the open space character and landscape of the Rural Area. - c) Within the Greenbelt Plan Area, the re-designation of land within PrimeAgricultural Areas to permit non-agricultural uses shall be prohibited, except where permitted by the Greenbelt Plan. - d) Outside the Greenbelt Plan Area, the re-designation of land within PrimeAgricultural Areas to permit non-agricultural uses shall only be permitted where the following have been demonstrated through appropriate studies to the satisfaction of the City and the Region: - (i) the necessity for such uses within the planning horizon for additional land to be designated to accommodate the proposed uses;
+- a) Prime Agricultural Areas are identified on Schedule J: Agricultural Land Base Rural Area, of this Plan.
+The purpose of Schedule J is to assist in interpreting and implementing the policies of this Plan. - b) The Prime Agricultural Areas shown on Schedule J: Agricultural Land Base Rural Area, of this Plan, include lands in the City's Agricultural Area and Natural Heritage System designations.
+Together these lands support and advance the goal to maintain a permanently secure, economically viable agricultural industry and to preserve the open space character and landscape of the Rural Area. - c) Within the Greenbelt Plan Area, the re-designation of land within PrimeAgricultural Areas to permit non-agricultural uses shall be prohibited, except where permitted by the Greenbelt Plan. - d) Outside the Greenbelt Plan Area, the removal of land from Prime Agricultural Areas shall only be permitted where the following have been demonstrated through appropriate studies to the satisfaction of the City and the Region: - (i) the necessity within the planning horizon for additional land to be designated to accommodate the proposed uses; - (ii) the amount of land area needed for such uses;

-- (ii) the amount of land area needed for such uses; - (iii) the reasons for the choice of location; - (iv) no unacceptable impacts to the Agricultural System or to adjacent agricultural operations, or negative impacts to the natural environment; - (v) alternative locations have been evaluated; and - (vi) there are no reasonable alternatives that avoid Prime Agricultural Areas as shown on Schedule K, The Agricultural System Rural Area, of this Plan; - (vii) there are no reasonable alternate locations of lower capability agricultural lands; and - (viii) the land does not comprise a specialty crop area. - e) Extraction of mineral aggregate resources may be permitted in Prime Agricultural Areas in accordance with Section 4.10, Mineral Aggregate Resources, of this Plan.
+- (iii) the reasons for the choice of location; - (iv) no adverse impacts on the Agricultural System or to adjacent agricultural operations; - (v) no negative impacts on the City's Natural Heritage System or water resources; - (vi) alternative locations have been evaluated and demonstrated to be unsuitable; - (vii) there are no reasonable alternatives that avoid Prime Agricultural Areas as shown on Schedule J: Agricultural Land Base Rural Area, of this Plan; - (viii) there are no reasonable alternative locations of lower capability agricultural lands; and - (ix) the land does not comprise a specialty crop area. - e) Extraction of mineral aggregate resources may be permitted in Prime\\Agricultural Areas subject to Subsection 4.10, Mineral Aggregate Resource Extraction Area, of this Plan.

-9.3 NATURAL HERITAGE SYSTEM
+9.3 THE CITY'S NATURAL HERITAGE SYSTEM

-The Natural Heritage System (NHS) designated on Schedule N, The Natural Heritage System, of this Plan, is made up of natural features, such as woodlands and valleylands, and the linkages and interrelationships among them.
-In many areas, the Natural Heritage System overlaps with the Agricultural Land Base, as shown on Schedule J, Land Use - Rural Area, of this Plan, and include lands in agricultural use.
+The City's Natural Heritage System (NHS), which is designated on Schedule I: Land Use - Rural Area, of this Plan, is made up of natural features, such as woodlands and valleylands, and the linkages and inter-relationships among them.
+In many areas, the City's Natural Heritage System overlaps with the Agricultural Land Base, as shown on Schedule I: Land Use - Rural Area, of this Plan, and include lands in agricultural use.
 Agricultural operations are recognized and supported as compatible and complementary uses.

 The Natural Heritage System plays an important role in maintaining and enhancing the quality of life, environmental health and sustainability of the Rural Area.
-The Rural Natural Heritage System is part of the broader, City-wide Natural Heritage System shown on Schedule N, The Natural Heritage System, of this Plan, which in turn is part of a much larger system extending far beyond the City's boundaries.
-Section 4.2 of this Plan identifies the components of the Natural Heritage System in the City and sets out objectives and policies related to the Natural Heritage System that apply throughout the City, including in the Rural Area.
-This section of the Plan contains additional policies that apply to the Natural Heritage System specifically within the Rural Area.
-The policies of this Section also shall be read in conjunction with the Natural Heritage objectives and policies in Section 4.2 of this Plan and the Water Resources objectives and policies contained in Section 4.4 of this Plan.
+The Natural Heritage System in the Rural Area is part of the broader, city-wide Natural Heritage System shown on Schedule M: The Natural Heritage System, of this Plan, which in turn is part of a much larger system extending far beyond the city's boundaries.

+Section 4.2, Natural Heritage System, of this Plan, identifies the components of the Natural Heritage System in the city and sets out objectives and policies related to the Natural Heritage System that apply throughout the city, including in the Rural Area.
+This section of the Plan contains additional objectives and policies that apply to the City's Natural Heritage System, specifically within the Rural Area.
+The objectives and policies of this section also shall be read in conjunction with the objectives and policies in Section 4.2, Natural Heritage System, of this Plan and the objectives and policies contained in Section 4.4, Water Resources, of this Plan.